KSrelief Distributes 12 Tons Of Food Baskets In Bangladesh - UrduPoint

 KSrelief Distributes 12 Tons Of Food Baskets In Bangladesh

-DHAKA,April 4 (UrduPoint / Pakistan Point News - 3rd Apr, 2023 ) :King Salman Humanitarian Aid and Relief Center (KSrelief) distributed 12 tons of food baskets to 500 families in the Republic of Bangladesh on Sunday, benefiting 3,000 people.
+Dhaka, Apr 9 (UrduPoint / Pakistan Point News - 9th Apr, 2023 ) :King Salman Humanitarian Aid and Relief Center (KSrelief) distributed on Friday 12 tons of food baskets to the neediest families in many regions in the Republic of Bangladesh, benefiting 3000 people from 500 families as part of the Food Basket Distribution Project in Bangladesh for 2023.

-This comes within the relief and humanitarian projects being implemented by the Kingdom of Saudi Arabia, represented by the KSrelief for several countries during the blessed month of Ramadan
+The distribution comes as a part of relief and humanitarian projects that the Kingdom of Saudi Arabia provides through its humanitarian arm, KSrelief, to needy countries worldwide during the blessed month of Ramadan.